 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.52% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Santa Rosa does not have a public transit system used by locals to get to and from work.
+Santa Rosa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Santa Rosa in 2022 was $13,210, which is low income relative to Texas and the nation.
 This equates to an annual income of $52,840 for a family of four.
 However, Santa Rosa contains both very wealthy and poor people as well.
 Santa Rosa also has one of the higher rates of people living in poverty in the nation, with 49.14% of its population below the federal poverty line.